volotovskyy/Front_End_Task/README.md

 You may use any existing library as well as change anything you want in provided sandbox.

 We are looking forward to hearing from you and discuss your solution together.

+---

+## Notes:

+1. Prevent multiple logins from 1 client.
+For 2 users pleas use 2 different browsers or normal and incognito mode for each user.
+2. Additional step before running server is to run [PocketBase](https://pocketbase.io/).
+You may need Go.
+To start it go to /server and run `./pocketbase serve`
+3. Server was refactored from csj to esm which means you may need an up to date node.js to run everyhing smoothly.

+### Features:

+- Registration & Login
+- Multiple reactions
+- Increment existing reaction count
+- Remove your own reaction